What can you do to reduce menopausal symptoms? How long will the transition take?

 - Black cohosh, Cimicifuga racemosa in Latin.
-Preparations of this black root and rhizome are used for women's complaints such as menstrual pain and menopausal complaints such as hot flushes, night sweats, palpitations, anxiety and mood swings.
-Black cohosh does not contain phytoestrogens as previously thought.
+Preparations of this black root and rhizome are used for women's complaints such as menstrual pain and menopausal complaints such as hot flashes, night sweats, heart palpitations, anxiety and mood swings.
+Black cohosh contains no phytoestrogens as previously thought.

 - Red clover contains phytoestrogens that help regulate your hormone metabolism.
 You can make very tasty tea that tastes like black tea or use supplements

 - Ashwagandha. an Ayurverdic herb that is used for PMS complaints, anxiety, insomnia, headaches, mood swings, concentration problems and fatigue

 - Rhodioloa (Rholiola rosea) is also known as golden root.
 It is popular in recent studies for its powerful adaptogenic effects.
 This powerful herb helps the body fight the negative effects of stress.

 - Maca, also known as 'Peruvian ginseng', has no relationship to ginseng.
 Found in Peru and enjoyed for thousands of years for its beneficial properties.
 This root increases strength, energy, stamina, libido and sexual function.
 It improves perimenopause and menopausal symptoms such as hot flashes, night sweats, anxiety and depression.

 - Eat balanced meals, avoid carbohydrates and processed or even spicy foods.
 Think of healthy fats such as avocado, oils, nuts/seeds, fish oil for hormonal balance.